rf20008/TheDiscordMathProblemBotRepo2/README.md

 2. Run ``git pull`` (updates the repo)
 3. If there are any merge conflicts, please fix them.
 Then do step 2.
 If there are no merge conflicts, skip this step
 4. Stop your bot!
 And then re-start it again

+## .env things required

+Required:
+DISCORD_TOKEN: your discord token

+Unused:
+use_sqlite: str (if not set to the string "True", mysql will be used) # Use this for local testing, and mysql for global testing
+sqlite_database_path: path to sqlite db
+mysql_db_ip: The IP/webserver of the MySQL database
+mysql_db_username: Your username to the MySQL database
+mysql_db_pass: Your password to the MySQL database
+mysql_db_name: Your MySQL database name